Skip to Content

 Winning Team

 Once the adrenalin rush from the game has worn off, it's shower, comfy clothes, toddy, chair, tv for a few consecutive days.
 So generally when I cook my contribution is a simple side or two.
-This roasted acorn squash dish is one of my go to as is this zucchini squash soup.

 It's seasonal, requires about 10 minutes of work , and tastes like I spent hours making it.
 There are only a few ingredients, but when combined they achieve multiple layers of flavor in way musicians Thundercat and Flying Lotus create a ridiculous amount of complexity in the song "Turkey Dog Coma."